 The Barguest of Whitby

-Pronounced ‘bar-ghost’ the barguest is a famous beast that lurks among the North Yorkshire Moors.
+Pronounced ‘bar-ghost’ the barguest is a famous beast that lurks among the North York Moors.
 In many different countries and religions, the hell hound makes an appearance and there are many legends regarding the infamous Barguest of Whitby.
 The name Barguest is simply just a Yorkshire term for the Devil’s dog.
 It is believed that if you hear the hound’s howl death is imminent, at a time where most men were off to sea, the sound meant dread for the wives of seamen.

 They are described as large, black dogs with red eyes as big as saucers.
 Back in 1951, in Kettleness, there was apparently documented proof of the Barguest.
 Whilst excavating a Roman signalling station archaeologists uncovered something that they could not believe, it was the skeletal remains of a man and a large dog, they were curled together, but judging by their positions they had obviously died whilst fighting each other.
-The Barguest is usually never sighted up close, usually he just passes by or stares menacingly before howling and signaling that you or loved one will soon pass.
+The Barguest is usually never sighted up close, usually he just passes by or stares menacingly before howling and signalling that you or loved one will soon pass.

 Jeanie of Biggersdale